sensiml/nicla-sense-me-recognition/README.md

 * knowledgepack/
   * knowledgepack_project/
-  * libsensiml/
+  * sensiml/

-Copy the files from `libsensiml` to lib/sensiml.
+Copy the files from `sensiml` to lib/sensiml.
 It is **ok to overwrite these, but do not commit them in a pull request**.
 The files provided in this repository are for examples only.

 Copy the files from `knowledgepack_project` to src/ This should be `sml_recognition_run.cpp`, which will contain the necessary model running code to enable recognition on the device.